Budgeting home page

 - Budget planning justification documents

-Additional planning and budgeting capabilities are available across Finance and Operations and are integrated with ledger budgets.
+Additional planning and budgeting capabilities are available and are integrated with ledger budgets.

 - Workforce budgets – Workforce budgeting includes detailed budget cost component planning for positions, compensation groups, and so on.